marijnh/Eloquent-JavaScript/17_canvas.md

 The resulting picture contains a ((line)) from the right of the full circle (first call to `arc`) to the right of the quarter-((circle)) (second call).
-Like other path-drawing methods, a line drawn with `arc` is connected to the previous path segment by default.
+Like other path-drawing methods, a line drawn with `arc` is connected to the previous path segment.
 You can call `moveTo` or start a new path to avoid this.

 {{if book